lfsjesus/Frogger-Game-LDTS/README.md

 - [X] **Menu Interface**: the application starts by showing a simple menu that is able to start the game.
 - [X] **Keyboard Control:** the keyboard inputs are received and an action is taken according the current state of the application.
 The used inputs are the Arrow keys and the letter 'q' to go back to the menu.
-- [X] **Arena:** the arena and the elements are created at the beginning of the game while reading different files that describe different levels, using different characters.
+- [X] **Arena:** the arena and the elements are created at the beginning of the game while reading different files that describe each level, using different characters.
 Example: 'F' represents the frog.
 - [X] **Collisions**: collisions between the frog, the cars and the limit walls are detected.
-- [X] **Lives**: the frog has 3 lives and they are shown on the screen, represented by three hearts.
+- [X] **Lives**: the frog has 3 lives, which are shown on the screen represented by three hearts.
 - [X] **Vehicle Movement:** so far, there's only one type of car and they move at the same speed in the same direction.

 ### PLANNED FEATURES